opensafely/hh-classification-research/README.md

 # OpenSAFELY Research Template

-This is a template repository for making new OpenSAFELY resarch projects.
-Eventually it'll become a framework.
-To get started, create a new repo using this repo as a template, delete this front matter, and edit the text that follows.
+This is a study looking at the association between generational composition of a household and risk of severe COVID-19 in older people by ethnicity.

-# _title goes here_
+# Household composition and risk of severe COVID-19

 This is the code and configuration for our paper, _name goes here_

 * The paper is [here]()
-* Raw model outputs, including charts, crosstabs, etc, are in `released_analysis_results/`
+* Raw model outputs, including charts, crosstabs, etc, are in `released_outputs/`
 * If you are interested in how we defined our variables, take a look at the [study definition](analysis/study_definition.py); this is written in `python`, but non-programmers should be able to understand what is going on there
 * If you are interested in how we defined our code lists, look in the [codelists folder](./codelists/).
 * Developers and epidemiologists interested in the code should review